rfboerwinkle/colosseum-backend/VM-setup.md

 `boot_broodling.py` is what will be spawned for each submission.
 It has no write access to the disk.

-The versions of software in this file probably aren't necissary, but I included them in case you were curious.
+The versions of software in this file probably aren't necessary, but I included them in case you were curious.

 # install host machine